denten-books/plain-text/3-format.md

 Several lines in Hegel's exposition of Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
-In his "Lectures on Philosophy," Hegel writes that, the "idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
+In his "Lectures on Philosophy," Hegel writes that, the "[i]dea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
 The formal universal for him is "merely a property of things," whereas in his interpretation Plato must be